 Platform Presentations are 15 minutes in length for this meeting (12 minutes plus 3 minutes for Q&A)

-Presenters in all Annual Meeting sessions are required to use digital projection of a PowerPoint presentation.
-PowerPoint presentations should be prepared for use with PowerPoint 2010 in a PC compatible format.
-If you have developed your presentation with an earlier version of PowerPoint, or have developed it on a Macintosh platform, it SHOULD project properly, but we encourage you to preview it on a PC with PowerPoint 2010 BEFORE arriving at the meeting to ensure that it will project properly.
+Platform presenters in all Annual Meeting sessions are required to use digital projection of a PowerPoint presentation.
+Each platform presentation can only have one person listed as the presenter and that person must be registered for and attend the meeting.
+Presentations should be prepared for use with PowerPoint at 16:9 (widescreen) in a PC compatible format.
+If you have developed your presentation with a Macintosh, it SHOULD project properly, but we encourage you to preview it on a PC with PowerPoint BEFORE arriving at the meeting to ensure that it will project properly.

 The presentation of a slide talk or computer presentation is quite different from the presentation of the same information in a journal article.
 Keep in mind that in a slide presentation, you have only 15 minutes including Q&A.